Head of state: Pope Francis

-Moreover, he has only one lung, which must raise doubts about his stamina in this demanding post.
+Moreover, he has only one lung, which raised doubts about his stamina in this demanding post.

-He had broad appeal in the College of Cardinals, being conservative on homosexual rights but liberal on social issues especially alleviating poverty.
+He had broad appeal in the College of Cardinals, being conservative on homosexuality but liberal on such social issues as poverty and inequality.

 He is also the first pope from the Jesuit order of priests, who normally eschew promotion through the hierarchy to concentrate on scholarly and missionary work.

-As head of the Jesuits in his native Argentina in the 1970s, he had to deal with the brutal right-wing military junta that ruled in 1976-1982, and was criticised by some for allegedly failing to do enough to help victims of repression - including two members of his own order.
+As head of the Jesuits in his native Argentina in the 1970s, he had to deal with the right-wing military junta that ruled in 1976-1982.
+He was criticised by some for allegedly failing to do enough to help victims of repression - including two members of his own order.

 His defenders insist that he did much to counter the generals behind the scenes.

-As pope, he must deal with enduring scandals over clerical sex abuse and alleged corruption in the Vatican itself.
-He moved quickly to set up a group of top churchmen to advise him on how to reform the Vatican's bureaucracy in April.
+As pope, he made a bold start in addressing enduring scandals over clerical sex abuse and alleged corruption in the Vatican itself, setting up a group of top churchmen to advise him on how to reform the Vatican bureaucracy.